 The last option allows to select between the strategies linear, quadratic and exponential.
 Each one defines a way how the bucket size of every bucket will be computed based on the last one.
-In linear mode, each bucket has the same size, the one defined with -lod-bucket-size.
-In quadratic mode, the first bucket has the passed in size, the following are computed by multiplying the initial bucket size with lod-level 2, i.e. the second bucket size is multiplied with 2 lod-level, i.e. buckets grow faster.
+In linear mode, each bucket has the same size, the one defined with --lod-bucket-size.
+In quadratic mode, the first bucket has the passed in size, the following are computed by multiplying the initial bucket size with lod-level 2, i.e. the second bucket allows for the square of the initial bucket size.
+This mode is also the default.
+In exponential mode, the initial bucket size is multiplied with 2 lod-level, i.e. buckets grow faster.